Kveri/esp32-openocd-jtag-raspberrypi/README.md

 ```

 11. Now, under your project, open .vscode directory and you should see launch.json file, open it
-12. Under configurations, add these two:
+12. Under configurations, add these two - don't forget to replace placeholders with your info:
 ```
         {
             "name": "MY-Upload-Debug",